naturale0/naturale0.github.io/_posts/2021-07-21-Feynmanns-technique-for-Gamma-like-integrals.md

 $$
 \Gamma(k;\theta):=\int_0^\infty x^{k-1}e^{-\theta x}dx,~ k\in\mathbb N.
 $$

 If $\theta=1,$ then it is the gamma function.
 The notation $\Gamma(k;\theta)$ is *not* a standard one.
 I wanted to make relationship with gamma function clear.

 I recently encountered this form (with $k=3$) when trying to compute variance of standard logistic distribution.
-Without second thoughts, I applied integration by parts to solve it.
-Although integration by parts solved the problem, unfolding the integral revealed its recurring form, which means it can be computed in much easier way.
+Without second thoughts, I applied integration by parts to solve it[^1].
+Although integration by parts solved the problem, unfolding the integral revealed its recurring form, which means it can be computed in much easier way[^1].
 However, trying to derive the general form for any values of $k$ using integration by parts was a lot of labor.

 It turns out, the famous [Feynmann's integral trick](https://www.cantorsparadise.com/richard-feynmans-integral-trick-e7afae85e25c) can be applied (and proved) to this form without a hassle.